Carrot Cake Cinnamon Rolls

 Carrot Cake Cinnamon Roll Dough

-4. Wring out 1 1/2 cups of freshly shredded carrots with a paper towel or cheesecloth.
-You should be able to squeeze out a significant amount of carrot juice, and the carrots should look dry and kind of like sweet potatoes once they're wrung out.
-You should be left with about 3/4 cup of wrung-out carrots that weigh half as much as before.
-Mix them into the dough on a medium speed until they're worked into the dough.
+• Wring out 1 1/2 cups of freshly grated carrots with a paper towel or cheesecloth.
+You should be able to squeeze out a significant amount of carrot juice, and the carrots should look kind of like sweet potatoes once they're wrung out.
+You should be left with about 3/4 cup of wrung-out carrots that weigh half as much as before (from about 210g to 105g).
+Mix them into the dough at a medium speed until they're worked into the dough.

-5. Add in 1 large egg.
-Mix on low speed at first, then increase to a medium speed until a sticky dough ball forms.
+• Add in 1 large egg.
+Mix at low speed at first, then increase to medium speed until a sticky dough ball forms.

-7. Keep mixing the dough and add additional flour 1 Tbsp at a time until the dough is tacky but no longer sticky (usually takes me 1-2 additional Tbsp of flour).
+• Keep mixing the dough and add 1 Tbsp of additional flour at a time until the dough is tacky but no longer sticky (it usually takes me 1-2 additional Tbsp of flour).
 The best way to test the dough is to tap the dough with your finger.
 It should be tacky but shouldn't stick to your finger or leave any residue on your finger.

 Carrot Cake Cinnamon Roll Filling

-1. While the dough rests, make the cinnamon roll filling.
-In a medium-sized bowl, mix 2/3 cup packed brown sugar, 1 Tbsp cinnamon, 2 tsp cornstarch, 1/2 tsp nutmeg, 1/4 tsp cloves, 1/4 tsp allspice, and 1/4 tsp salt together.
+• Add 1/2 cup of very soft butter, 2/3 cup packed brown sugar, 1 Tbsp cinnamon, 2 tsp cornstarch, 1/2 tsp nutmeg, 1/4 tsp cloves, 1/4 tsp allspice, and 1/4 tsp salt together.
 Set aside.
+The mixture should have a thick, paste-like consistency.

 Roll Out & Bake the Carrot Cake Cinnamon Rolls

-1. Next, place the rested dough on a lightly floured surface and roll it into a large rectangle that's about 14x18-inches.
+• Next, place the rested dough on a lightly floured surface and roll it into a large rectangle that's about 14×24 inches.
 It should be a little less than 1 cm thick.

 Cream Cheese Frosting

-2. Let the carrot cake cinnamon rolls cool for about 10-20 minutes, then spread the frosting over the cinnamon rolls and enjoy warm!
+• Let the carrot cake cinnamon rolls cool for about 10-20 minutes, then spread the frosting over the cinnamon rolls and enjoy them warm!
 If desired, cut a leftover carrot into tiny pieces and add as a garnish with small bits of carrot top greens to look like little carrots.

 Notes